marcomass/GMQL-FederatedNS/README.md

 sbin/start-nameserver [LOCAL-FOLDER] [PORT]
 ```
 where `LOCAL-FOLDER` and `PORT` are two optional parameters:
-- `LOCAL-FOLDER` : absolute path to the dabase folder in the local filesystem (by default uses the folder `data` automatically created in the working directory)
+- `LOCAL-FOLDER` : absolute path to the dabase folder in the local filesystem (by default the folder `data` automatically created in the working directory is used)
 - `PORT` running port of the nameserver (default 8888)

-Stop the nameserver running the following script:
+Stop the name server running the following script:
 ```
 sbin/stop-nameserver
 ```

-## User creation and API Authentication
+## User Creation and API Authentication
-### Admin account
+### Admin Account
 Admin priviledges are assigned to the first user that registers on the nameserver.
-### Registration and login
+### Registration and Login
-Assuming the nameserver is running on `http://localhost:8888`, you can login and register a new user using the nameserver web interface:
+Assuming the name server is running on `http://localhost:8888`, you can login and register a new user using the name server web interface:

 - Open `http://localhost:8888/` in your browser and use the form to setup your account.